libp2p/docs/content/guides/getting-started/browser-to-browser.md

 As an example, every peer in libp2p is identified by a keypair known as a [Peer ID](https://docs.libp2p.io/concepts/fundamentals/peers/).
 Each Peer can have multiple addresses depending on the transport protocols it can be dialed with, e.g. WebRTC in the browser.

-## Tango with a third-party: when two aren't enough to tango
+## Peer-to-peer connections: when two aren't enough to tango

 Perhaps the most important thing to note about WebRTC and the connection flow is that you need additional server(s) to establish a direct connection between two browsers.
-The role of these servers is to assist the two browsers in setting up a direct connection.
+The role of these servers is to assist the two browsers in discovering their public IP address so that they can set up a direct connection.

 Specifically, these include: